spenriche/spenriche.github.io/_posts/2025-2-8-canada-decline.md

 Trudeau vowed in 2015 that it would be "the last election under FPTP."
 That was a lie.
 The moment he realized the broken system benefited him, he scrapped electoral reform.

 This is not a democracy—it's a party cartel, where power is hoarded in Ottawa and entire regions of the country are permanently locked out.

+## The Great Canadian Sellout: Why Are We Funding Foreign Governments While Our Own People Suffer?

+> "Foreign aid is taking money from poor people in rich countries and giving it to rich people in poor countries." – Ron Paul

+Canada once stood as a beacon of prosperity, unity, and national pride.
+But fast forward to 2024, and we’re a nation on life support—economically drained, culturally eroded, and systematically dismantled by reckless policies that put everyone else before our own people.

+The cherry on top?
+Billions of our hard-earned tax dollars are being funneled to foreign nations while our veterans sleep on the streets, our hospitals overflow, and our youth struggle to afford homes.

+### Where's Our Money Going?

+Last week, we learned that $100 billion in U.S. aid to Ukraine that President Zelensky [just admitted went missing?](https://www.politifact.com/factchecks/2025/feb/05/facebook-posts/zelenskyys-statement-about-ukraine-aid-didnt-revea/?utm_source=chatgpt.com) Yes, you read that right—ONE HUNDRED BILLION DOLLARS of taxpayer money, vanishing into the abyss of corruption, with Ukrainian officials were conveniently reported buying new yachts and luxury properties.
+And Canada?
+We’re not far behind in the ‘financial masochism’ department.
+Over $20 billion of our tax dollars were thrown into foreign aid in 2023 alone, with millions allocated to gender ideology programs in developing nations.
+Because, apparently, our government thinks funding woke indoctrination overseas is more important than feeding our own starving citizens.

+Even better, just days ago, the Canadian government [wiped all public records of its spending](https://www.youtube.com/watch?v=PeD1vjgjEyc).
+What an incredible coincidence—right after USAID got exposed for billions in taxpayer fraud!
+But don’t worry, folks, we’re sure there’s absolutely nothing shady going on behind closed doors.

+### Selling Out Our Own People

+While our government hemorrhages cash abroad, let’s take a look at the state of our own backyard:

+- **Homelessness and Poverty:** Tens of thousands of Canadians live in tents under bridges, including veterans who risked their lives for our freedom.
+Meanwhile, our government is wiring money overseas to build vacation homes for the elite in other countries before fixing our own housing crisis.
+- **Healthcare Crisis:** Emergency rooms are so overwhelmed that people are dying in waiting rooms.
+But don’t worry, we’ve got enough money to bankroll gender studies programs in foreign countries!
+- **Soaring Crime Rates:** Criminals walk free under “rehabilitation-focused” policies while law-abiding Canadians suffer.
+Why?
+Because we need to be ‘compassionate.’

+But hey, at least the Canadian flag is being replaced with foreign ones in our institutions, so we can feel really good about our inclusivity while our national identity gets flushed down the toilet.

+### Why Are We Funding the World When Our Own People Are Starving?

+Not a single taxpayer dollar should leave our borders until every single Canadian has a home, food, education, and proper medical and mental health care.
+Veterans, single mothers, the working class, indigenous communities—these should be our priorities.
+Instead, we send billions to corrupt foreign leaders who laugh at our generosity while we scrape by.
+It’s time to stop financing foreign corruption and start investing in our own people.
+Canada first.
+Always.

 ### Mass Formation: The COVID Compliance Experiment